 Mandated Reporter Information

-The Maine Office of Child and Family Services (OCFS) operates the statewide hotline for child abuse and neglect.
+The Maine Office of Child and Family Services (OCFS) operate the statewide hotline for child abuse and neglect.
 Mandated Reporters call this hotline to make a report.
-Highly trained staff is available to guide callers through the process of making a report of suspected abuse and neglect.
+Highly trained staff are available to guide callers through the process of making a report of suspected abuse and neglect.
 The hotline is available 24 hours a day, 7 days a week.

 Training for Mandated Reporters

-You can use any browser to access this training.
+Note: You can use any browser to access this training.
 When you begin, read all the directions first.
-When you begin the training, do not close your web browser until the training, quiz, and certificate are complete.
+After you start the training, do not close your web browser until the training, quiz, and certificate are completed.
 If you close your browser part of the way through, you will need to begin again.

 Mandated Reporter Resources

-Mandated reporters (medical professional, hospital staff, school personnel, and law enforcement personnel) can report non-emergency information related to child abuse and/or neglect online using the Katahdin Child Welfare System.
+Some mandated reporters (medical professional, hospital staff, school personnel, and law enforcement personnel) can report non-emergency information related to child abuse and/or neglect online using the Katahdin Child Welfare System

 Mandated Reporter Trainers' Resources